 The framework choice changes depending on where you are in your AI journey.

-Growth-stage startup (second or third agent): Evaluate LangChain or LangGraph based on where your first agent hit limits.
+Growth-stage startup (second or third agent): Evaluate LangChain or LangGraph based on where the first agent hit limits.
 If conversation-based flow worked, stay with AutoGen.
 If you needed more control, shift to LangGraph.
-The pattern shows up by the third agent – that’s when framework choice determines whether you scale or rebuild.
+The pattern usually appears when the second workflow adds more state, tools, or approval logic.

 For a clear breakdown of the AI patterns these frameworks build on, see agentic AI vs. generative AI.
 For a practical comparison of the tools built on top of these frameworks, see best agentic AI tools in 2026.